tenkabuto/aphorisms/manuscript/chapter1.md

 ## Change
 > "Those who do not know history are destined to repeat it," but when we know only history, we are often caught off-guard.

+## Communication
+> A dialogue is more than an exchange of monologues.

 ## Contradicting Ourselves
 > We speak of science but listen for magic.